YanzheL/runerec/README.md

 Runerec (Rune Recognizer) is a hand-written digit recognizer backend used by HIT-HERO team for [RoboMaster Robotics Competition](https://www.robomaster.com/) in 2018.

+**This is a demo program.
+Full recognizer module is not open source.**

 ## Getting Started

 ### Prerequisites